Siphon880gh/devbrain/Enterprise - DevOps, Server Admin, SaaS Scaling, Payment Systems/__Web Hosting - Dedicated Server or VPS/_ GET STARTED - Setup Dedicated Server Checklist.md

 - PHP (if not included by your web host’s)
 	- If installed CloudPanel, PHP comes included.
 If you don't see PHP, you should create a PHP site off CloudPanel
 	- If not installed CloudPanel and your web host management panel does not come included with PHP, look up how to install php, eg. Google: Ubuntu 22 install php
-	- If installed Cloudpanel or a web hosting management panel that already has it setup for you, you can also skip this step:
+	- If installed Cloudpanel or a Web Hosting Control Panel that already has it setup for you, you can also skip this step:
 		  - You have to configure apache or nginx to handle php, eg. Google: `Nginx handle php`, eg. Google: `Apache handle php`.
 #### Python
 - Check if you have python3 installed.
 It comes included with CloudPanel.
 Test with `python3 --version`